 So you've started your bar exam prep.

-Or maybe you're about to begin.
-Regardless of when you started, now is a good time to take stock of how well you're studying.
+Now is a good time to take stock of how well you're studying.
 Specifically, it’s important to pay attention to the methods you've used and figure out what works for you and, more importantly, what's not working.

 If you find that you’re studying with friends and it’s stressing you out, maybe try a couple of days on your own.
 If you’re taking a bar review class and find that attending the lectures isn't helpful, it’s OK to try doing it on your own time (assuming, of course, you can watch them online).